LastInLine/Quibbles/README.md

 (https://github.com/F-i-f/tweaks-system-menu),
 which is licensed under the GNU General Public License v3.0.
 Copyright (c) 2019-2024 F-i-f

+Portions of this software are derived from the "Weather O'Clock" extension (https://github.com/CleoMenezesJr/weather-oclock) which is licensed under the GNU General Public License v3.0.
+Copyright (c) 2023-2025 Cleo Menezes Jr.

 Portions of this software are also derived from the "Unblank Lockscreen" extension (https://github.com/sunwxg/gnome-shell-extension-unblank),